Orbi home mesh wifi system: Pros, cons and tips

 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.

-Alternatively, if don’t have access to your contract or your electricity bills, this website does show the electricity cost per country.
+Alternatively, if you don’t have access to your contract or your electricity bills, this website does show the electricity cost per country.

-A few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:
+Here are a few other examples from our ‘Electricity usage and electricity cost calculators‘ page that may be of your interest:

-Clicking on the image below it will redirect you to the Amazon page where you can have a look to the specifications of the power meter we use for our measurements.
+Clicking on the image below will redirect you to the Amazon page, where you can look at the specifications of the power meter we use for our measurements.

-All of our house appliances and devices like the washing machine, the dishwasher, the TV or the printer are plugged to a wall socket.
+All of our house appliances and devices, like the washing machine, the dishwasher, the TV, or the printer, are plugged into a wall socket.

-So, with a power consumption meter we can determine how much electricity our appliances or devices are using and, more importantly, we can measure the electricity usage over a period of time.
+So, with a power consumption meter, we can determine how much electricity our appliances or devices are using, and, more importantly, we can measure the electricity usage over time.

 Depending on the model, from 400 to 1500 Watts per hour.